npc-gnu/yaud/README.md

 g++ -Iinclude src/umount.cpp
 g++ -Iinclude src/mkfs.cpp
 g++ -Iinclude src/installer.cpp
 5. Run the installer by ./installer .
 When the installation is completed, yaud will not activate.
 To activate yaud run yaud --a .
 6. Thats it.
 Now you can use yaud.

+NOTE: Yaud's warnings and help table is turkish for now.
+It will be english soon.

 #License